 Japan Is Farthest Away From Veganism

-It’s super hard to avoid eat non vegan food in Japan.
+It’s super hard to avoid eat non-vegan food in Japan.
 Everywhere you go, there’s totally no vegan food restaurant(like restaurants have the vegan symbol).
-There is so few and once you find it and go into the shop, you will see people who look total vegan, mostly they are white vegans.
+There are so few and once you find it and go into the shop, you will see people who look total vegan, mostly they are white vegans.

 Japanese popular food? : sukiyaki, sushi, yakiniku, donburi, ramen, tempura…. there are way more but they all include meat.

-I remember a american scientist saying stuff about veganism is so healthy on media “Look at Japan!
-Look at these Americans who went Japan! they all got skinny and healthy” it totally sounded ridiculous.
+I remember an American scientist saying stuff about veganism is so healthy on media “Look at Japan!
+Look at these Americans who went to Japan! they all got skinny and healthy” it totally sounded ridiculous.